protontypes/open-sustainable-technology/README.md

 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - is a module for python which implements the Marine Heatwave (MHW) definition of Hobday et al.
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
 - [MITgcm](https://github.com/MITgcm/MITgcm) - flexible non-hydrostatic formulation enables it to efficiently simulate fluid phenomena over a wide range of scales.
-- [hyfo](https://github.com/Yuanchao-Xu/hyfo) - mainly focuses on data process and visulization in hydrology and climate forecasting
+- [hyfo](https://github.com/Yuanchao-Xu/hyfo) - mainly focuses on data process and visulization in hydrology and climate forecasting.
+- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
+- [rdwd](https://github.com/brry/rdwd) - is an R package to select, download and read climate data from the German Weather Service.
+- [rWBclimate](https://github.com/ropensci/rWBclimate) - is an R interface for the World Bank climate data used in the World Bank climate knowledge portal.
+- [TECA](https://github.com/LBL-EESA/TECA) - the Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.

 ## Access and Monitoring of Resources